davetayls/davetayls.github.com/_posts/2017-06-12-the-power-of-typescript-for-react.md

 }
 ```

-# Component Prop and State Interafaces
+# Component Prop and State Interfaces

 Here we go!
 One of the first things you often build with React are the components.
 Let's take a look at how TypeScript can enable us to create components which describe their usage.